Teapot174/ESP-HACK/README.md

 ### Settings
 - Interface:
-Display Color, Standby time, Menu, Submenu.
+Display Color, Standby time, Menu view, Submenu view, Boot Logo.
+To create a custom logo, [convert the image to a bitmap](https://pixel.hjlabs.in/converter) and upload it as a .txt file to the /bootlogo folder on the SD card.
 - Restart
 - Reset
 - Update from SD